-- hear the argument, and to members of the public, subject to existing protections - b.
-Assigning the task of considering arguments for approaches other than that in an interpretive rule to a component of the agency that is likely to engage in open and productive dialogue with persons who make such arguments, such as a program office that is accustomed to dealing cooperatively with regulated parties and - c.
-In cases where frontline officials are authorized to take an approach different from that in an interpretive rule but decline to do so, directing appeals of such a refusal to a higher-level official who is not the direct superior of those frontline officials. - d.
-Investing in training and monitoring of frontline personnel to ensure that they: (i) treat parties' ideas for lawful approaches different from those in an interpretive rule in an open and welcoming manner; and (ii) understand that approaches other than that in an interpretive rule, if undertaken according to the proper internal agency procedures for approval and justification, are appropriate and will not - e.
-Facilitating opportunities for members of the public, including through intermediaries such as ombudspersons or associations, to propose or support approaches different from those in an interpretive rule and to provide feedback to the agency on whether its officials are giving reasonable consideration to such - 15.
-Because measures to promote flexibility (including those listed in Paragraph 14) may take up agency resources, it will be necessary to set priorities for which interpretive rules are most in need of such measures.
-In deciding when to take such measures, the agency should consider the following, bearing in mind that these considerations will not always - a.
-An agency should assign a higher priority to an interpretive rule the greater the rule's impact is likely to be on the interests of regulated parties, regulatory beneficiaries, and other interested parties, either because regulated parties have
+- a.
+Promoting the flexible use of interpretive rules in a manner that still takes due account of needs for consistency and predictability.
+In particular, when the agency accepts a proposal for a lawful approach or analysis other than that set forth in an interpretive rule and the approach or analysis seems likely to be applicable to other situations, the agency should disseminate its decision and the reasons for it to other persons who might make the argument, to other affected interested persons, to officials likely to hear the argument, and to members of the public, subject to existing protections for confidential business or personal information. - b.
+Assigning the task of considering arguments for approaches or analyses other than those in an interpretive rule to a component of the agency that is likely to engage in open and productive dialogue with persons who make such arguments, such as a program office that is accustomed to dealing cooperatively with regulated parties and regulatory beneficiaries. - c.
+When officials are authorized to take an approach or endorse an analysis different from that in an interpretive rule but decline to do so, directing appeals of such a refusal to a higher-level official. - d.
+Investing in training and monitoring of personnel to ensure that they: (i) treat parties' ideas for lawful approaches or analyses that are different from those in an interpretive rule in an open and welcoming manner; and (ii) understand that approaches or analyses other than those in an interpretive rule, if undertaken according to the proper internal agency procedures for approval and justification, are appropriate and will not have adverse employment consequences for them. - e.
+Facilitating opportunities for members of the public, including through intermediaries such as ombudspersons or associations, to propose or support approaches or analyses different from those in an interpretive rule and to provide feedback to the agency on whether its officials are giving reasonable consideration to such proposals.

-237 strong incentives to comply with the rule or because the rule practically reduces 238 the stringency of the regulatory scheme compared to the status quo.
-239 b.
-An agency should assign a lower priority to promoting flexibility in the use of a 240 rule insofar as the rule's value to the agency and to stakeholders lies primarily in 241 the fact that it is helpful to have consistency independent of the rule's substantive 242 content.
+- 15. Because measures to promote flexibility (including those listed in Paragraph 14) may take up agency resources, it will be necessary to set priorities for which interpretive rules are most in need of such measures.
+In deciding when to take such measures, the agency should consider the following, bearing in mind that these considerations will not always point in the same direction: - a.
+An agency should assign a higher priority to an interpretive rule the greater the rule's impact is likely to be on the interests of regulated parties, regulatory beneficiaries, and other interested parties, either because regulated parties have strong incentives to comply with the rule or because the rule practically reduces the stringency of the regulatory scheme compared to the status quo. - b.
+An agency should assign a lower priority to promoting flexibility in the use of a rule insofar as the rule's value to the agency and interested persons is primarily consistency rather than substantive content.